OlgaBochkaryova/website/content/cookbook.md

 ## genome annotation

-**🔧 Tool** [Rast](https://kbase.us/applist/apps/RAST_SDK/reannotate_microbial_genome/release?gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmI2nvh6bDU_OkagT76hMuxDqv7jBRq2GXqc1u3LZqa-cwpUuOqcfrEaAvdUEALw_wcB) ([paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-9-75)) a fully automated service for annotating bacterial and archaeal genomes.
+**🔧 Web Tool** [Rast](https://kbase.us/applist/apps/RAST_SDK/reannotate_microbial_genome/release?gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmI2nvh6bDU_OkagT76hMuxDqv7jBRq2GXqc1u3LZqa-cwpUuOqcfrEaAvdUEALw_wcB) ([paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-9-75)) a fully automated service for annotating bacterial and archaeal genomes.
 The service identifies protein-encoding, rRNA and tRNA genes, assigns functions to the genes, predicts which subsystems are represented in the genome, uses this information to reconstruct the metabolic network and makes the output easily downloadable for the user.

 **🔧 Tool** [Prokka](https://github.com/tseemann/prokka) ([paper](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517)) a command line software tool that can be installed on any Unix system.
 Prokka coordinates a suite of existing software tools to achieve a rich and reliable annotation of genomic bacterial sequences.
 Where possible, it will exploit multiple processing cores, and a typical bacterial genome can be annotated in ∼10 min on a quad core desktop computer.
 It is well suited to iterative models of sequence analysis and integration into genomic software pipelines.